brosenan/neutrino/io.md

 bar := input.
 ```

-These structs are automatically defined to be instances of the `io` class (not to be confused with the `io` _type_ discussed earlier).
-This class defines the `do` method which takes an `io` object and an instance (the struct representing the operation), and returns an `io` value and the return value from the operation.
+These structs are automatically defined to be instances of the `proc` class.
+This class defines the `do` method which takes a world representation (an `io` object, in this case) and a procedure (the struct representing the operation), and returns an `io` value and a `result` containing the return value from the operation or an error.

 The following is the I/O example from before, this time using the `do` method instead of directly calling `print` and `input`.
 It compiles successfully: